jaimin-marfatia/Mini-Projects/README.md

 # Mini-Projects
-This repository contains the collection of small/mini projects
+This repository contains the collection of mini projects of the technologies that I learn.
+It can be also be used by someone else to get a quick reference of specific technology.